hyperstack-org/hyperstack/README.md

 ```

 You can run the specs in firefox by adding `DRIVER=ff` (best for debugging.)
 You can add `SHOW_LOGS=true` if running in poltergeist (the default) to see what is going on, but ff is a lot better for debug.

-## How it works

-The design goal is to push as much work onto the client side as possible.

-* `ActiveRecord` after_commit hooks are used to broadcast changes and deletions to all participating clients.
-* Each client then searches for any scopes currently being rendered that will need to be
-updated.
-* `Reactive-Record` then updates scopes, and notifies `React` of the state changes as it would for any other change.

 ## Contributing